 How digital learners are reshaping the university campus

-Hats off to a new report that explores how a combination of new technology and the changing demographics of students will reinvent the educational campus of the future
+A new report that explores how a combination of new technology and the changing demographics of students will reinvent the educational campus of the future

 For hundreds, if not thousands of years, education has followed the same process: someone with knowledge and understanding of a subject attempts to transfer this knowledge to a group of less knowledgeable people.
 Although the process has remained largely the same, the world has changed drastically around it.